Ybatuhan-EcoBooster/Kaggle-Solution-2023/README.md

 # Shell Cash Flow Datathon 2023

 I am making finance analysis in Python to handle big data.
 In this project, I participated Shell Cash Flow Datathon 2023 on Kaggle.
-I came in [2'nd](https://www.kaggle.com/competitions/new-shell-cashflow-datathon-2023/leaderboard) among 74 competitors.
+I came in [2'nd](https://www.kaggle.com/competitions/new-shell-cashflow-datathon-2023/leaderboard) among 74 competitors on Kaggle and I present my project on the jury.
 I used mainly pandas,numpy, NeuralForecast,XGBRegressor,LSTM and MLForecast libraries.
 Enjoy learning 🧭.

 ## What I did do that Datathon? 🔎